floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization/01-introduction.typ

 The secondary studies were used to categorize the selected primary studies (if any), and as a starting point for the snowballing process, which resulted in #publications.snowballing additional publications being included in the systematic literature review.
 For a list of the selected publications, see @slr_publications.

-From the selected publications, we extracted relevant information, such as the type of approach or technique described, the algorithms used, and the metrics discussed.
+// TODO: add "data extraction" section, and specifically list (with bullet points) the types of data extracted From the selected publications, we extracted relevant information, such as the type of approach or technique described, the algorithms used, and the metrics discussed.
 As #citeauthor(<kitchenham_charters_2007>) suggest for systematic literature reviews done by single researchers, the data extraction was validated by a re-test procedure where the researcher performs a second extraction from a random selection of the publications to check the consistency of the extracted data.